dimitrisdais/dimitris-dais.github.io/_posts/2025-07-07-chain_reaction_that_built_modern_ai.md

 2024–2025, where real-time multimodal assistants, long-context models, and agentic AI systems are already redefining what comes next.

 **We did not get here by accident.
 And we are not done.**

+Thanks for reading — I hope you found it useful and insightful.
+Feel free to share feedback, connect, or explore more projects in the [Generative AI Lab](https://github.com/dimitrisdais/generative-ai-lab).